-This master's program was designed with online delivery in the academic Fall and Spring plus summer workshops so that it would fit into the schedules of current and aspiring theatre educators.
+This master's program features online delivery in the academic Fall and Spring plus summer workshops, to fit into the schedules of current and aspiring theatre educators.
 The summer workshops will involve viewing and working on theatre productions and attending classes.

 The Theatre Education Master of Arts program begins in the Fall of each academic year.
-A minimum of nine and a maximum of twelve students will be admitted each year.
+A maximum of twelve students will be admitted each year.
 Applicants must apply by April 1; selections will be made by the end of April.

 We also encourage you to visit the School of Theatre and Dance–Theatre Education MA web page for more information, including program faculty and housing options for the summer workshops.

 Contact the Academic Program Coordinator